Karlheinz Essl

 |

-During the performance of the piece the musicians can make queries to their computers asking for playing instructions whenever they feel a necessity for it.
+During the performance of the piece the musicians can make queries to their computers or devices asking for playing instructions whenever they feel a necessity for it.
 Furthermore, a random-generated Haiku is created whenever a musician receives a new instruction from the computer.
 This is a three-liner providing a puzzle which has to be "solved" by the musicians and which will influence the interpretation of the required structure to a great extend. |

 The piece is based on 5 different types of musical structures (gestures) that have to be improvised by the musicians according to the description given below.
 As long as a certain structure is valid, the musician improvise a phrase of an indetermined length, followed by a silence which duration is free.
 The steady alternation between phrases (a time span filled with sound) and silence (a time span with no sound) is continued for the whole duration of one structure.
 Before the next structure begins, the musician will receive a pause of undetermined length.